-Susan Kim joined the faculty of the Gordon College Department of Music in 2010.
-Dr. Kim teaches Music History and Literature I and II, Chamber Music and applied violin and viola at Gordon.
-She studied violin with Sally Thomas and Joel Smirnoff at The Juilliard School, where she won the concerto competition and performed the Tchaikovsky Violin Concerto with the Juilliard Symphony.
-Dr. Kim was also the recipient of the Charles Petschek Award and the Michael Cohen Scholarship, which are given to exceptional students based on their music performance.
+Korean-American violinist and pedagogue, Susan J. Kim, studied with Sally Thomas and Joel Smirnoff at The Juilliard School, where she earned her Bachelor and Master of Music degrees in violin performance.
+During her studies at The Juilliard School, Dr. Kim won the concerto competition and performed the Tchaikovsky Violin Concerto with the Juilliard Symphony.
+She was also the recipient of the Charles Petschek Award and the Michael Cohen Scholarship, given to exceptional students based on their musical performances.

-Dr. Kim has worked with distinguished artists such as Joseph Gingold, Charles Castleman, Roland Vamos, Stephanie Chase, Mitchell Stern, Steven Doane, Charles Reiner and Gibert Kalish, as well as with members of the Vermeer Quartet and the Juilliard Quartet.
-She has performed as a soloist, an orchestra member and a chamber musician across the United States, Europe, Canada, Japan and South Korea.
+Dr. Kim has performed as a soloist, chamber musician and orchestral member across the United States, Canada, Germany, Japan, and South Korea.
+She has worked with distinguished artists such as Joseph Gingold, Charles Castleman, Roland Vamos, Stephanie Chase, Mitchell Stern, Steven Doane, Charles Reiner, and Gibert Kalish, as well as members of the Vermeer and Juilliard string quartets.

 In pursuit of becoming a music educator, Dr. Kim received a Doctorate of Education from Teachers College of Columbia University.
 Since then, Dr. Kim has published articles in the American String Teachers Journal and the String Research Journal, and has presented her research at the American String Teachers Association national conference.